Mazen04om/Chatty-the-chatbot/README.md

 It uses spaCy to analyze the input and checks if it matches any phrases in the intent file (intents.json).
 If a match is found, the bot selects a response from the corresponding intent.
 If no match is found, the bot replies with a default response asking for clarification.

+Usage
+Run the chatbot by clicking on the windows batch file.
+Chat with the bot in the terminal by typing your queries.
+To exit the chat, type exit or quit.